 Considerations for Prospective Cultivators

 With marijuana still a Schedule I substance, it is unlikely that policy changes for cannabis or cannabis irrigation will change significantly in the near future.
 The status quo will continue to hamper the rapid growth of a new sector in many western communities, frustrating both cannabis cultivators and water suppliers.
+Following are critical considerations for prospective cultivators:

 - Check the status of surface and/or groundwater rights on the property you are looking to purchase and cultivate on.
 This can typically be done through the state engineer or water resources department.